aerosol/airbag/README.md

 the partition size is now `Threshold - 1 + 10 MB` before any
 subsequent write is rejected.
-It is user's responsibility to set the thresholds to a value small enough to be still able to accept last-minute writes of maxium size.
+It is user's responsibility to set the thresholds to a value small enough to be still able to accept last-minute writes of maximum size.

 The total memory limit is divided by the number of buffer partitions and checked individually against it, before